 Reproduced from: Deloitte’s 2016 Global Outsourcing Survey

 For the most part, many corporations would define the vision and scope before setting out budget and time for a software (let’s call it the first approach).
-Meanwhile, others choose to do completely different: they craft budget and time first (the second approach).
+Meanwhile, others choose to do completely differently: they craft budget and time first (the second approach).

 Which approach is suitable for you?

-Although there is no right formula for this, it’s worthwhile to note that having pre-determined vision & scope, budget, time, among other aspects of your software from the beginning will hurt both you and your offshore team in the long run.
+Although there is no right formula for this, it’s worthwhile to note that having pre-determined vision & scope, budget, time, among other aspects of your software from the beginning may hurt both you and your offshore team in the long run.

 Reproduced from Mountain Goat Software n.d.